Micah Parsons: Personal life

 In May 2018, Parsons became the father of a son, Malcolm.
 Parsons cited the risk that COVID-19 presented to the health and well-being of his son Malcolm as a major factor in his decision to opt out participation in the 2020 college football season.
 Parsons welcomed a daughter on January 14, 2023.
+Parsons is a native of Harrisburg, Pennsylvania.
+He is a fan of Penn State wrestling, the Philadelphia Phillies and Philadelphia 76ers.

+Parsons is a Christian.
+After his ACL injury, he said, “I may be sidelined, but I am not defeated.
+This injury is my greatest test — a moment God allowed to strengthen my testimony.
+I believe He walks with me through this storm and chose me for this fight because He knew my heart could carry it.
+I’m deeply grateful to the Packers organization and my teammates for their unwavering support, love, and belief in me during this season.
+I trust His timing, His plan, and His purpose.
+I will rise again.”

-In October, 2020, Parsons' teammate Isaiah Humphries filed a lawsuit against Penn State University, alleging that he had been hazed by teammates.
+In October 2020, Parsons' teammate Isaiah Humphries filed a lawsuit against Penn State University, alleging that he had been hazed by teammates.
 Although not mentioned in the suit, Humphries claimed that Parsons was among the players he had been victimized and harassed by.
 In April 2021, Parsons stated in an interview "They were false allegations.
-There’s nothing pending against me, there’s nothing I would lie about."
+There's nothing pending against me, there's nothing I would lie about."

 On December 8, 2022, the United States announced a prisoner swap with Russia, which led to the release of WNBA basketball player, Brittney Griner from a Russian prison.
 In response, Parsons expressed disappointment that the US did not secure the release of Paul Whelan, a former U.S. Marine held in Russia, as part of the prisoner swap.
 On Twitter, Parsons wrote "Wait nah!!
 We left a marine??
 Hell Nah."
 Whelan would later be released in August 2024 in the 2024 Ankara prisoner exchange.

 On February 16, 2024, Parsons played in the NBA All-Star Weekend Celebrity Game.
 Parsons shot 17 of 31 and finished with 37 points, 16 rebounds and four steals in the 100–91 victory.
 This performance earned him the Most Valuable Player award for the game.
 On May 14, 2024, Parsons signed a multi-year extension deal with Warner Bros.
 Discovery, making him president of their American football digital sports media division, B/R Gridiron.

-Parsons is a native of Harrisburg, Pennsylvania.
-He is a fan of Penn State wrestling, the Philadelphia Phillies and Philadelphia 76ers.

 Parsons is a self-taught chess player, who uses the game to cultivate his game on the football field.

-He played in Chess.com's BlitzChamp tournament, a rapid tournament for NFL players.
+In 2026, Parsons stated that he has a foot fetish.